LucaDiFiori/NET_PRACTICE/README.md

 	- **Unicast**: Data is sent from one sender to one specific receiver.
 This is the most common form of communication, such as sending an email or visiting a website.
 	- **Multicast**: Data is sent from one sender to multiple specific receivers.
 An example is streaming media to multiple users in a private group.
 	- **Broadcast**: Data is sent from one sender to all devices on a network.
 This is often used in local networks to send data like ARP (Address Resolution Protocol) requests.

+## Peer to Peer Network
+A Peer-to-Peer (P2P) network is a type of computer network where each device (or node) has equal responsibilities and capabilities, allowing them to communicate directly with one another without relying on a central server.
+In P2P networks, devices act as both clients and servers, meaning they can both request and provide resources, such as files, data, or services.
+- No centralized administration
+- All peers are equal
+- Simple sharing applications
+- Not scalable

+## Client Server Network
+A Client-Server Network is a network architecture in which there is a clear distinction between devices (or nodes) called clients and a central device called the server.
+In this model, clients request services, resources, or data, and the server provides them.
+The client-server model is widely used in many applications, such as websites, email systems, and databases.

+**Key Characteristics**
+- **Centralized Control**: In a client-server network, one or more servers act as centralized points for managing resources, such as files, databases, applications, or services.
+- **Request-Response Model**: Clients send requests to the server for services, such as accessing a web page, querying a database, or sending an email.
+  The server processes these requests and responds with the necessary information or action.
+For example, if a client requests a file, the server will send it back to the client.
+- **Roles and Responsibilities**:
+	- **Server**: The server is a powerful computer or group of computers that handle requests from clients.
+It provides services such as file storage, email handling, or web hosting.
+Servers usually run specialized software designed to manage network resources efficiently.
+	- **Client**: The client is any device (e.g., a PC, smartphone, or tablet) that connects to the server to access resources or perform tasks.
+Clients rely on the server to process requests and provide the required services or data.
+- **Efficiency and Resource Sharing**: Servers consolidate resources such as databases, applications, files, and printers, allowing multiple clients to access and share these resources efficiently.
+- **Scalability**: The architecture is scalable because more clients can connect to the server as needed.
+Servers can also be upgraded (e.g., adding more storage, memory, or processing power) to handle growing demand.

+# CLASSIFICATION OF COMPUTER NETWORKS
+Computer networks can be classified based on their geographic coverage, size, and the purpose they serve.
+The most common classifications are LAN (Local Area Network), MAN (Metropolitan Area Network), and WAN (Wide Area Network).
+Each type has distinct characteristics in terms of size, speed, and technology used.

+- **LAN (Local Area Network)**
+	- **Definition**: A Local Area Network is a network that covers a small geographic area, such as a single building, office, or home.
+It is typically used to connect computers and devices within close proximity for sharing resources like files, printers, and internet connections.
+	- **Characteristics**
+		- **Geographic Area**: Limited to a small area (e.g., a room, a building, or a campus).
+		- **Ownership**: Usually owned and managed by a single organization or individual.
+		- **Speed**: High-speed networks (ranging from 100 Mbps to 10 Gbps or more).
+		- **Technology**: Common technologies include Ethernet (wired LAN) and Wi-Fi (wireless LAN).
+		- **example**:
+			- Wired LAN: Ethernet - Hub,Switches
+			- Wireless LAN: Wi-Fi

+- **MAN (Metropolitan Area Network)**
+	- **Definition**: A Metropolitan Area Network is a network that covers a larger geographic area than a LAN, typically the size of a city or a metropolitan region.
+It interconnects multiple LANs within a city or town, allowing for resource sharing across larger distances.
+	- **Characteristics**
+		- **Geographic Area**: Covers an area of a few kilometers to tens of kilometers, typically within a city or a large town.
+		- **Ownership**:  Can be owned by a single organization or shared by multiple organizations, often managed by ISPs (Internet Service Providers) or telecom companies.
+		- **Speed**: Slower than a LAN but typically faster than a WAN, often using fiber-optic or high-speed wireless links.
+		- **Technology**: Technologies like Ethernet, Fiber Distributed Data Interface (FDDI), or wireless broadband.

+- **WAN (Wide Area Network)**
+	- **Definition**
+	- **Characteristics**
+		- **Geographic Area**
+		- **Ownership**
+		- **Speed**
+		- **Technology**